 To expedite the financial aid process, students should apply as soon after October 1 as possible.
-In order for the College to process a Financial Aid Application, students must include all required documents with the application.
+In order for the College to process the CSS Profile results, students may be required to submit additional documents with the application.
 Financial aid is awarded annually based on the aid application deadline and available funds.
 All applications are due in the Financial Aid Office by April 15.
 Applications received from April 16 to July 15 will receive 50% of the scholarship that otherwise would be awarded.
 Applications received after July 15 will not receive a scholarship award.
 Transfer applicants should contact the Financial Aid Office regarding deadlines.